 This museum wedding venue is located on the shores of the Lafayette River (hello, water views!), and the stunning outdoor gardens, including the majestic waterfront East Garden and the intimate Grotto, make amazing backdrops for ceremonies, receptions, and portraits.

 Seattle Art Museum

 This contemporary museum in downtown Seattle is an ideal venue for a modern couple.
-The Brontman Forum is a truly impressive space, featuring a suspended sculpture of light tubes and cars by artist Cai Guo-Qiang.
+The Brotman Forum is a truly impressive space, featuring a dramatic tree sculpture by John Grade that spans the entire length of the space.

-This museum featuring American Indian and Western Art, has both outdoor and indoor spaces for weddings.
+This museum featuring American Indian and Western Art, has both outdoor and indoor ceremony and reception spaces for weddings.
 The terrace provides views of the Indianapolis skyline and the Central Canal, and the museum galleries can be made available for your guests to explore during your event.

 Long Beach Museum of Art

 A museum wedding venue with gorgeous outdoor space and oceanfront views?
 Yes, please!
 From the Craftsman-style architecture to the amazing art collection, this venue is a unique and artsy, yet completely romantic setting for weddings.

 This New England museum is an ideal setting for the couple who wants to celebrate nature.
 Ceremonies are held on the expansive lawn overlooking mountains, and receptions are held on the tented patio.

 Junipero Serra Museum

 This mission-style museum wedding venue is located in Presidio Park and was built in the 1920s.
 We love the indoor gallery for ceremonies and the outdoor terrace for receptions.